Paul DePodesta: San Diego Padres and New York Mets

-National Football League

 Cleveland Browns

-On January 5, 2016, DePodesta was hired by the Cleveland Browns of the National Football League (NFL) as their chief strategy officer.
+On January 5, 2016, DePodesta was hired by the Cleveland Browns of the National Football League (NFL) as its chief strategy officer.

 On July 31, 2021, it was reported that the Browns and DePodesta had agreed to a 5-year contract extension.

-On March 18, 2022, DePodesta helped to facilitate a controversial trade for Deshaun Watson.
+On March 18, 2022, DePodesta helped to facilitate a trade for Deshaun Watson.
 Watson and the Texans' 2024 sixth-round draft pick were traded to the Cleveland Browns in exchange for the Browns' first-round draft picks in 2022, 2023, and 2024, as well as the Browns' third-round pick in 2023 and fourth-round picks in 2022 and 2024.
-As part of the trade, Watson signed a new, fully guaranteed, five-year, $230 million deal with the Browns, making it the largest contract and most guaranteed money in NFL history.
+As part of the trade, Watson signed a new, fully guaranteed, five-year, $230 million deal with the Browns, making it the largest contract at the time and most guaranteed money in NFL history.

+Colorado Rockies

+The Colorado Rockies of MLB named DePodesta their president of baseball operations on November 7, 2025.

 Other ventures

-On December 13, 2012, DePodesta was elected to the Board of Directors of Sears Holdings Corporation.
-He has also served as a keynote speaker at numerous business conventions and been recognized by several publications, including Baseball Prospectus and Fortune Magazine, which named him one of the Top 10 innovators under the age of 40.
+On December 13, 2012, DePodesta joined the Sears Holdings Corporation board of directors.
+He has also served as a keynote speaker at numerous business conventions and been covered by publications such as Baseball Prospectus and Fortune Magazine.